jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 This image includes the `console-image` and adds `Qt5` with the associated development headers and `qmake`.

+#### installer-image

+This is a minimal image meant only to run from an SD card and whose only purpose is to perform an eMMC installation.

 ### Build

 To build the `console-image` run the following command